 An array variable (see Arrays below) consisting of the individual words in the current command line.
-The words are split on shell metacharacters as the shell parser would separate them.
+The line is split into words as readline would split it, using COMP_WORDBREAKS as described above.
 This variable is available only in shell functions invoked by the programmable completion facilities (see Programmable Completion below).